runtimeverification/komet/src/komet/kdist/soroban-semantics/wasm-ops.md

 ## Host function operations

 - `hostCallAux(MOD,FUNC)`: Helper instruction for implementing host functions with arguments already loaded onto the host stack.
-Reduces the need for defining `InternalInstr`s for host functions.
 Reduces the need to define custom `InternalInstr` productions for each host function.
   The `hostCall-default` rule provides default behavior for host functions without complex argument handling, allowing `hostCallAux` to streamline the process further.
 - `loadArgs(N)`: Loads the first `N` arguments onto the host stack using `loadObject` starting from the last argument.
   This positions the first argument at the top of the stack at the end.